19 Winter Walks on Long Island for Families

 Family-Friendly Winter Walks on Long Island's East End

 Established in the mid-1950s, this refuge is home to diverse habitats, including an expansive and majestic bay-facing beach.
 If you love getting up close with feathered friends, bring along some birdseed.
 Birds will use you as a perch and eat the seed right from your hands.
-Hike the trails and set up camp at the beach, but note that portions of the Amagansett and Morton Refuge beaches might be closed for short periods in the spring and summer to protect migratory bird nesting areas.
+Morton’s forests and marshes are home to a variety of wildlife, including deer, chipmunks, turkeys, turtles, and frogs.
+Up in the skies, sighting of ospreys, ducks, terns, and other water birds are common.
+Hike the trails and set up camp at the beach, but note that portions of the Amagansett and Morton Refuge beaches might be closed for short periods during nesting periods.

-Located 3 miles from the south ferry to North Haven, Mashomack Preserve boasts 12 miles of coastline and acres of creeks, woodlands, and fields.
-There are several trail options, from one to 10 miles, so choose wisely the one you think your brood will handle best.
-We managed to do 2 miles with my boys, ages 7½ and 10.
+Located 3 miles from the south ferry to North Haven on Shelter Island, Mashomack Preserve boasts 12 miles of coastline and acres of creeks, woodlands, and fields.
+There are several trail options from 1-10 miles, so choose wisely.
+We managed to do 2 miles with my boys, ages 7 and 10.
 The terrain was steep at times and bumpy, so tread carefully.
-The visitors center and restrooms are currently closed, and the trails are open only on weekends from 9am to 4:30pm.
+Note: Trails open daily from dawn to dusk.
+Visitor Center exhibits are open 10am- 3pm, Thursday through Saturday.
+Trails will only be open on weekends during January.
+Bathrooms are open during operational hours.

 Considered one of the most beautiful nature walks on the East End by Hamptons Magazine, this 105-acre preserve boasts an array of oak, red maple, and Atlantic white cedar trees.
 There is also a 700-foot boardwalk that curves out over the swamp, where you might spot some of the 14 species of mammals that live there, as well as 84 species of birds.
 It's open from dusk to dawn.

-Nature trails and sweeping water views are abundant at this state park.
+Nature trails and sweeping water views are abundant at Montauk Point State Park.
 Cross-country skiing and dog walking are also permitted.
 You can visit the state's oldest lighthouse, the Montauk Point Lighthouse, which is open seasonally.
+Keep in mind that children under 41 inches tall are not permitted to climb the lighthouse.
+Note: the $8 vehicle use fee is collected year-round.
+Check out our story on the best things to do with kids in Montauk for more great ideas.

-This post was originally published in 2014 and has been updated annually.
+This post was originally published in 2014 and is updated annually.

 Places featured in this article: